General Studies diploma

 students admitted to a particular program.
 General Studies students may be able

-to enroll in these courses if there are vacancies in courses after program
+to enrol in these courses if there are vacancies in courses after program

 students have registered.
 Refer to the course descriptions for prerequisite